FGasper/zmodemjs/README.md

 terminals a reality, there is a use case for a JavaScript implementation of ZMODEM to allow file transfers in this context.

+# GENERAL FLOW OF A ZMODEM SESSION:

+The following is an overview of an error-free ZMODEM session.

+0. If you call the `sz` command (or equivalent) that command will send a special ZRQINIT “pre-header” to signal your terminal to be a ZMODEM receiver.

+1. The receiver sends a ZRINIT header.

+2. The sender sends a ZFILE header along with information about the file and, optionally, the rest of the intended batch of files.

+3. The recipient either accepts the file or skips it.

+4. If the recipient did not skip the file, then the sender sends the file contents.
+At the end the sender sends a ZEOF header to let the recipient know this file is done.

+5. The recipient sends another ZRINIT header.

+6. Repeat steps 2-5 until the sender has no more files to send.

+7. Once the sender has no more files to send, the sender sends a ZEOF header, which the recipient echoes back.
+The sender closes the session by sending `OO` (“over and out”).

 # PROTOCOL NOTES AND ASSUMPTIONS

 Here are some notes about this particular implementation.